 SaaS companies, driven by rapidly developing technology and constantly evolving markets, must be agile to survive.
-Moving quickly is essential, but without accurate, up-to-date SaaS data analytics that deliver data-driven insights, software companies are operating blind.
+Moving quickly is essential, but without accurate,churn up-to-date SaaS data analytics that deliver data-driven insights, software companies are operating blind.

 SaaS business leaders must identify the best path to finding and maintaining product-market fit.
 Business intelligence for SaaS can help with this task.
-This post looks at the seven most important metrics for SaaS companies to track, why being data-driven is crucial but challenging, and how a modern BI tool can make your metrics actionable.
+This post looks at the seven most important metrics for SaaS companies to track, why being data-driven is crucial but challenging, and how a modern BI and analytics tool can make your metrics actionable.

 7 Essential SaaS Metrics to Track